subzerocloud/showcase/README.md

         await db.query('BEGIN')

         // execute the query that sets the env variables and permissions
-        // you can skip this if you are not using internal permissions await db.query(envQuery, envParameters)
+        // you can comment this if you are using internal permissions await db.query(envQuery, envParameters)

         // execute the main query